 After the worldwide success of the NES, and competitors' introduction of more powerful consoles such as the Genesis and Turbografx-16, Nintendo decided it was time to introduce a new home console: the SNES (Super Nintendo Entertainment System).
-The machine debuted in Japan on November 21, 1990, and arrived in North America, South America, Europe, and Australia during September of 1991.
+The machine debuted in Japan on November 21, 1990, and arrived in North America on August 23, 1991.
+The release in South America, Europe, and Australia happened in 1992, starting at April 11 for UK/Ireland, June 6 for the rest of Europe, July 3 for Australia and Brazil in September.

 The SNES was a 16-bit console and a direct competitor to Sega's Genesis.
 As with the NES, the SNES was the most successful console of its generation in terms of sales.
 The console triumphed through the support of both Nintendo and third-party developers.
 The console saw releases from high profile developers such as Capcom, Squaresoft, and Konami.
 The SNES era is looked back on by many as "the golden era of video games."